 Our earliest students came some time before 1987.
 From 1987 onwards a good number of students began coming to PNG under ISSP.
 Since the program began until now, we have seen students come from India, the Philippines, Fiji, Indonesia, the Solomon Islands, Sri Lanka, Myanmar, Ghana, Tonga, Vanuatu, Australia and New Zealand.

 In my view ISSP must continue for many years to come.
 It is a wonderful way that individuals and churches can significantly invest in the future of someone’s life.
 I am deeply moved with this thought and theme – ‘Sow a seed and change a life’.
-ISSP is an avenue that sows seeds through its training and mentoring program that it provides.
+ISSP is an avenue that sows seeds through the training and mentoring program that it provides.
 What an amazing privilege it is to be a partner with God in this kind of program.

 Pr Barry Silverback